 As you go through a couple of repetitions, you can progressively go back further, bracing, contracting the glute, and intensifying the stretch.

-I recommend starting off with two repetitions held for about 20 seconds and then you can progress from there.
-I recommend to do 3 to 4 repetitions holding for 30 seconds.
+We recommend starting off with two repetitions held for about 20 seconds and then you can progress from there.
+We recommend to do 3 to 4 repetitions holding for 30 seconds.

 Watch the YouTube video below to learn more about the 90/90 hip flexor stretch without kneeling down: